marty-vanhoof/IMdb_Movie_Review_Classifier/README.md

-# IMdb Movie Review Classifier
+# IMDb Movie Review Classifier

 This project requires Python 3.x and the following Python libraries: